 Ramsey outlines how homes are great investments because they are the equivalent of a forced savings plan; they are also a good hedge against inflation and the invested money grows virtually tax-free.

-He recommended purchasing a home in the lower portion of the price range in the neighborhood and, when possible, buying a home with a view or one which is near water.
+He recommended purchasing a home in the lower portion of the price range in the neighborhood and, when possible, buying a home with a view or one that is near water.

-The idea being bargains can often be found by overlooking bad landscaping, outdated décor and ugly colors – all of those things can be fixed.
+The idea is that bargains can often be found by overlooking bad landscaping, outdated décor, and ugly colors – all of those things can be fixed.